We’ve all seen them.

-They take many different forms, depending on what branch of service they’re in, whether they’re officer or enlisted, and what career field they’re in.
+They take many different forms.
+The form depends on what branch of service they’re in, whether they’re officer or enlisted, and their career field.
 Careerist behavior looks different depending on personality, integrity, work ethic and talents.
 But they all have this in common: they are in it for themselves.

 The Air Force has three core values: